 1. Identity theft

 This is the most common way hackers attempt to steal money from a business.
-It’s usually done by stealing a customer’s credit card information, but it could also be an employee, partner, or vendor.
+Stealing.
+The customer’s credit card usually does information; it could also be an employee, partner, or vendor.

-If your business uses payment processing services, you should always keep your information updated.
+You should keep your information updated if your business uses payment processing services.
 You should also be aware that your employees and partners should never have access to your payment processing information.

 2. Malware

-This is the most common data security threat, but it’s also the easiest to fix.
-Malware is software that is designed to harm a computer or its user.
+This is the most common data security threat but also the easiest to fix.
+Itit’s It is software designed to harm a computer or its user.
 Hackers use malware to steal personal information, monitor keystrokes, and install backdoors on a system.
-To protect your business, you should ensure you have up-to-date anti-malware software on all your plans.
+You should ensure up-to-date software for all your plans to protect your business.

 3. Data breaches

 A good rule of thumb is to assume that a hacker can break into any device connected to your network.
-That means you must be careful about what devices are connected to your network and how they’re protected and updated.
+That means you must be careful about what devices are connected to your network and how they’re protected and updated to make your business more secure.

 To protect your business, you need to understand what data security means.
 Data security prevents unauthorized access to data stored on a company’s servers.
-At its most basic level, it safeguards sensitive information from loss, theft, or unauthorized access.
+At its company, it safeguards sensitive information from loss, theft, or unauthorized access.

 How to create a secure password

-If you’re in the habit of choosing easily guessable passwords or too similar to one another, you’re putting your small business at risk.
-While it’s true that your password needs to be long and complex, you should also make sure that each of your passwords is different.
+Suppose you’re in the habit of choosing guessable passwords or too similar; you risk your small business.
+While it’s true that your password it’ss to be long and complex, you should also make sure that each of your passwords is different.
 To do this, consider using a password manager such as LastPass or KeePass or encrypting your information with services such as OneDrive, Dropbox, and Google Drive.

 Tips for password managers